What is Mixed Reality?

-Over the past several decades, exploration into the relationship between human and computer input has continued, leading to the discipline known as human computer interaction or HCI.
-Human input happens through different means, including keyboards, mice, touch, ink, voice, and even Kinect skeletal tracking.
+In the past decades, the relationship between humans and computers has continued to evolve by the means of input methods.
+A new discipline emerged, which is known as human-computer interaction or HCI.
+Human input can now include keyboards, mice, touch, ink, voice, and Kinect skeletal tracking.

 Image: The interactions between computers, humans, and environments.

 A combination of the three essential elements sets the stage for creating true Mixed Reality experiences:

 As we move through the physical world, our movements are mapped in a digital reality.
 Physical boundaries influence mixed reality experiences in the digital world, such as games or task-based guidance in a manufacturing facility.
 With environmental input and perceptions, experiences start to blend between physical and digital realities.

 Mixed Reality blends both physical and digital worlds.
 These two realities mark the polar ends of a spectrum known as the virtuality continuum.
 We refer to this spectrum of realities as the Mixed Reality spectrum.
 On the end of the spectrum, we have the physical reality that we as humans exist.
 On the other end of the spectrum, we have the corresponding digital reality.

 Augmented vs. virtual reality

 Most mobile phones on the market today have little to no environmental perception capabilities.
 The experiences these phones offer can't mix physical and digital realities.

 The experiences that overlay graphics, video streams, or holograms in the physical world are called augmented reality.
 The experiences that occlude your view to present a fully immersive digital experience are virtual reality.
 The experiences that can transition between augmented and virtual realities form Mixed Reality, where you can: